About JC

 This does mean that a lot of the products and projects within the woodshop are unique and won't be replicated.
 All wood is different and presents different challenges when being worked with so if you see something you love, don't bank on there being another one in 6 months!
 And even if there is it WON'T be the same!

-I hope you love what comes out of the woodshop, I hope you can support my journey in trying to curb throwaway culture and most of all I hope that if you can support the woodshop in any way, it brings you as much joy to have in your home as it did for me to create it!
+I hope you love what comes out of the woodshop, I hope you can support my journey in trying to curb the 'throwaway culture' and most of all I hope that if you can support the woodshop in any way, it brings you as much joy to have in your home as it did for me to create it!

 1 of 4